jenkinsci/vectorcast-execution-plugin/README.md

 The current pipeline implementation will not work in a multi-branch pipeline job.

 ## Changelog

+### Version 0.63 (8 April 2020)

+- Support Multi-Branch Pipelines
+- Include plugin version in Pipeline Job Jenkins Script and console log
+- Check for illegal characters in Pipeline Job names
+- Update Single Jobs to use same reporting as Pipeline Jobs

 ### Version 0.62 (10 March 2020)